 If this subparameter is present, the EDA tool should connect the unused Terminals to GND through a resistor with the value of resistance in ohms provided in the argument.

-If this parameter is not defined and File_IBIS-ISS is present, then the EDA tool should connect the unused Terminals to GND through a 1 megaohm or larger resistor (the exact value used shall be reported to the user by the EDA tool).
+If this parameter is not defined and File_IBIS-ISS is present, the EDA tool may connect terminals to terminations as needed to prevent numerical instability in simulation (EDA tools are recommended to alert users when this occurs and document the termination value used).
 If File_TS is present, then the EDA tool should connect the unused Terminals to GND through a resistor with the Touchstone file’s reference resistance for the corresponding Terminal.

 Only one Unused_terminal_termination subparameter may appear for a given [Begin Interconnect Model] keyword.